-Project LifeSaver, was developed in 1999 by the 43rd Virginia Search and Rescue in Chesapeake, Virginia.
+Project LifeSaver was developed in 1999 by the 43rd Virginia Search and Rescue in Chesapeake, Virginia.
 This technology allows law enforcement and search and rescue teams to use radio frequencies to locate a lost patient.
 A transmitter – about the size of a watch – is placed on the patient’s wrist or ankle.
-Should the patient wander away, the caregiver notifies 911 and a search is begun immediately.
+Should the patient wander away, the caregiver notifies 911, and a search is begun immediately.
 The personalized wristband emits a tracking signal, which is traced on the ground or in the air over several miles (approximately 1 mile from the air and 5-6 miles on the ground).
 When caregivers notify the Sheriff’s Office that the person is missing, a search team responds to the wanderers area and starts searching with the mobile locator tracking system.